Hotel Lights Explained

 Lighting cues apply to all sorts of spaces.
 The following lighting elements can and should be brought into play when it comes to planning lighting.

 Embrace natural lighting.
 Since most people are indoors for most of the day, having natural light brightening the place up will be well-received.
 If your location is not ideal for natural light, consider installing lights with a color temperature of 4000k+, as it will be a good alternative to the sunlight.
-Make sure that there is regular upkeep on any windows to keep the sunlight flowing into the space.
+Make sure that there is regular upkeep on any windows to keep the sunlight flowing into

 Your brand image can be conveyed through lighting.
 You may be a brand that conveys comfort and home, or one that exhibits luxury and grandeur.
 Whatever it may be, subtle changes in lighting can help your space express the look of your brand.